Key takeaways

 Contents

-Can You Send SAT Scores After You Submit Your Application?
+Can You Send SAT Score Report After You Submit Your Application?

+Many applicants ask can you send SAT scores after submitting application, especially when waiting for their latest test results.
 Yes, you can.
-It’s a normal part of the process, especially if you’re waiting on your latest test results or choosing which scores to send.
+It’s a normal part of the process, especially if you’re waiting on your latest test results or deciding which SAT results you choose to send to each school.
 What matters is that your scores arrive before the college’s review deadline, not necessarily the day you hit submit.

 Here’s how a few schools handle this: